A CO2 blood test measures the amount of carbon dioxide (CO2) in the blood serum, or liquid part of your blood. A CO2 test may also be called:

 - exposure to toxic chemicals

-- drugs that suppress breathing (narcotics, especially when combined with alcohol)
+- drugs that suppress breathing, especially when they’re combined with alcohol

 - lung cancer